-Since its early days in southern France, Tannat has migrated with relative ease, and is now planted in Argentina, Australia, the USA (California, Oregon and Virginia), Brazil and even in southern Italy's Puglia region, where it is used as a blending grape.
-The Tannat vines growing in the Americas are subtly (but noticeably) different from those found in modern day French vineyards, because the oldest of them are direct descendants of the pre-phylloxera cuttings taken across the Atlantic in the nineteenth century.
+Since its early days in southern France, Tannat has migrated with relative ease and is now planted in Argentina, Australia, the U.S. (California, Oregon and Virginia), Brazil and even in southern Italy's Puglia region, where it is used as a blending grape.
+The Tannat vines growing in the Americas are subtly (but noticeably) different from those found in modern-day French vineyards, because the oldest of them are direct descendants of the pre-phylloxera cuttings taken across the Atlantic in the 19th Century.
 The net effect of this is that Uruguayan Tannat is slightly lower in the tannins for which Madiran has long been known.

-In response to these trends modern Madiran producers are experimenting with various techniques to increase the suppleness and approachability of their wines.
-The favorite among these so far is micro-oxygenation (known in France as microbullage), a process developed in the 1990s and by which oxygen is trickled slowly through the wine while in tank, or even in barrel during fermentation.
-It is believed that this process ('micro-ox' to the initiated) also brings greater stability to the wines, in terms of both structure and color.
-Oak aging is also increasingly used to bring complexity and a subtle vanilla-laden sweetness to Madiran.
-Of course, top quality barrels must be used to avoid counterproductively introducing further tannins or sappy, woody flavors.
+In response to these trends, modern Madiran producers are experimenting with various techniques to increase the suppleness and approachability of their wines.
+The favorite among these so far is micro-oxygenation (known in France as microbullage), a process developed in the 1990s by which oxygen is trickled slowly through the wine while in tank, or even in barrel during fermentation.
+It is believed that this process ("micro-ox" to the initiated) also brings greater stability to the wines, in terms of both structure and color.
+Oak aging is also increasingly used to bring complexity and a subtle vanilla-laden sweetness to Madiran's Tannat wines.
+Of course, top-quality barrels must be used to avoid counterproductively introducing further tannins or sappy, woody flavors.

-A more traditional approach used is to blend Tannat with Cabernet Sauvignon, Cabernet Franc and local stalwart Fer Servadou, whose less astringent tannins serve to soften the final wine and make it approachable sooner after vintage.
+A more traditional approach is to blend Tannat with Cabernet Sauvignon, Cabernet Franc and local stalwart Fer Servadou, whose less-astringent tannins serve to soften the final wine and make it approachable sooner after vintage.
 The Madiran appellation laws have now been updated to allow for greater winemaking freedom when compiling these blends.

 Back in Uruguay, a slightly different approach is taken to blending Tannat.
-Rather than blend it with varieties which are only slightly less 'rustic', the Uruguayan approach is often to introduce it to the likes of Pinot Noir and Merlot, whose soft, rounded fruit character are almost the antithesis of Tannat.
+Rather than blend it with varieties that are only slightly less rustic, the Uruguayan approach is often to introduce it to the likes of Pinot Noir and Merlot, whose soft, rounded fruit characters are almost the antithesis of Tannat.
 This results in a spectrum of possible styles comparable to anything from Beaujolais to Port, depending on the winemaking technique.

 Synonyms include: Maidiran, Harriague, Moustrou, Bordeleza Beltza.